slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"As few as you can, as many as you must."
 -- John Stuart Mill*

-Getting a lot of unnecessary things done is not productivity: it’s stupidity.
+Getting a lot of unnecessary things done is not productivity, it’s stupidity.

 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.
 Do less to achieve more.
 You don't need to optimise everything.
-20% of your effort will give you 80% of output - it may be more than enough.
+20% of your effort will give you 80% of output and it may be more than enough.

 Hints:

+- Protect your time like your money.
+Protect your hours of real work.
+Take advantage of early hours in the day.
+- Focus on one to three outcomes per day (include one important but not urgent task) and tackle the most important one in the morning.
+Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 - 80/20 is fractal: If 20% of the effort creates 80% of the value, 20% of the 20% of the effort makes 80% of 80% of the value.
 So 4% of the work you do may create 64% of the benefits!
 - Ruthless cut all the activities in your workday that aren’t producing value.
-- Focus on one to three outcomes per day (include one important but not urgent task) and tackle the most important one in the morning.
-Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
-- Protect your time like your money.
-Protect your hours of real work.
-Take advantage of early hours in the day.
 - Always work with a specific purpose in mind.
 Set specific, measurable, realistic and time-based goals.
 - Mind the process, not the results.
 For example, “finish report” might turn into “write report for 45 uninterrupted minutes.”
 - Learn to focus and being fully present on what you are doing now.